mcferno/twitch-slack-bot/README.md

 # Twitch-to-Slack notification bot

-This app monitors Twitch for streamers you want to subscribe to.
-When any of these streamers go live, or changes game during a stream, a notification will be posted to Slack.
+This app monitors Twitch for streamers who's stream you want to subscribe to.
+When any of these streamers go live, or changes game during a stream, a notification will be posted to a Slack organization and channel of your choosing.

 ## Requirements